BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_04.md

 In Reina's room, read Reina's diary then check the couch for $500.

-!shop("Goldenleaf Mart", ["Great Ball", "Super Potion", "GourmetTreat", "Repel", "Super Repel", "Escape Rope"])
+!shop("Goldenleaf Mart", ["Great Ball", "Super Potion", "Gourmet Treat", "Repel", "Super Repel", "Escape Rope"])

 Talk to Narcissa by her gym, then follow her up the hill to her house.
 After a scene,you'll be free to leave.
 Head back out to the balcony at night to grab this first, at night only: